 This museum is famous for its rich New York upper class history.
 It tells the story of how the Tredwell family and their Irish servants lived in the house, 1835 - 1865.
 It is tough for younger people to imagine what a day in the Mid-19th Century was like.

 The current self-guided tour book is printed and laid out in a binder.

 Modern AR technology allows us to see an additional layer of information.
-Combining experiential tech increases how people interact with museum content.
+Incorporating experiential technology enhances how people interact with museum content.
 Plus, it's fun.

 The main feature of the Merchant's House app is the tour.
 Museum-goers select how they would like to get content about the house (audio or text.)
 The following is a rundown of the explorational tour.

 1. Limit the AR technology to the most interesting parts of every popular room so it doesn't distract from the house itself.

 2. The amount of information shouldn't overwhelm or underwhelm visitors